VorperTeam/Vorper/README.md

 The Vorper website is licensed under [Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA 4.0)](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

-*Note: Please be aware that the resources featured on this website, specifically Plus Jakarta Sans, IBM Plex Sans and Google Material Design Icons, are governed by licenses distinct from the website's own license.
+*Note: Please be aware that the resources featured on this website, specifically Plus Jakarta Sans, IBM Plex Sans, Manrope, and Google Material Design Icons, are governed by licenses distinct from the website's own license.
 We strongly recommend reviewing the individual license terms for these resources separately.*

 ## Attribution

 We use the following resources in this website:

 - [**IBM Plex Sans**](https://www.ibm.com/plex/) Open Font License (OFL)
+- [**Manrope**](https://github.com/sharanda/manrope) Open Font License (OFL)
 - [**Plus Jakarta Sans**](https://github.com/tokotype/PlusJakartaSans) Open Font License (OFL)
 - [**Google Material Symbols and Icons**](https://github.com/google/material-design-icons) Apache License Version 2 (ALv2)